Paralysis Ticks – the tiny killer

 Thankfully, there are a wide selection of products on the market that help to prevent paralysis ticks in both dogs and cats.
 It is well worth noting, however, that no product is 100% effective, so it is important that you still check your pet at least once daily for ticks.
 If you have any questions, or would like a recommendation for a tick product for your pet, please come in to see our friendly and expert staff at Mosman Vet.

 There is a broad selection for dog tick prevention.
-The most popular products are spot-ons and chews.
+Bravecto has now released an annual injection, for dogs only, this product is call Bravecto Quantum.
+There of course is still the option of spot-ons and chews.
+Bravecto Chews come as a single pack or double pack, and are given every 3 months.
 Nexgard is a monthly prevention, and come in packs of six, three, or single chewables.
-Bravecto Chews come as a single pack, and are given every 3 months.
 Both Nexgard and Bravecto are palatable chewables, so are easy to give, and great for dogs that regularly go swimming or get bathed.

 Bravecto also comes as a spot-on treatment that is given on the back of the neck every six months.
 This is a great option if your dog has a food allergy, is fussy with their chews, or if you are more comfortable remembering treatment only twice a year!
 Both Bravecto and Nexgard prevent fleas as well.